mnie-fallback/MNie.github.io/_posts/2018-03-11-VisualStudioVsFSharp.md

 ![properties3](https://mnie.github.com/img/11-03-2018DrunkVs/properties3.png)

 They are coherent.
-Therefore, there should be no error in compiling the entire solution related to the wrong order of building projects.<br\>
+Therefore, there should be no error in compiling the entire solution related to the wrong order of building projects.

 In summary, it is often said that we shouldn't start/move project to the technologies/libraries/languages which are not mature enough or stable enough.
 It could be seen that although the subsequent versions of Visual Studio are described as stable, it is better to always have several versions back to the current version.